QuantumVillage/awesome-quantum-security/README.md

 ### Quantum-Enabled Attacks

 - [What To Expect In The Emerging Age Of Quantum Computing](https://www.milbank.com/a/web/131241/What-To-Expect-In-The-Emerging-Age-Of-Quantum-Computing.pdf) - 2020-04-21 - An overview from a law perspective of the coming potential threats, as well as benefits, from quantum computing.

+### PQC

+Post-Quantum Cryptography is the current proposal set for 'quantum safe' cryptographic primitives and protocols.
+As it happens, there's a existing awesome list fo this!
+Go look over at [awesome post quantum](https://github.com/veorq/awesome-post-quantum/).

 ## Threats To Quantum Technologies